South Australian Gas Power Plant

 The SA Government called for Expressions of Interest (EOI) for the design, build, operation and maintenance of the facility in March 2017.
 The two week EOI period closed on 11 April, with 31 EOIs received.

-On 13 November, the SA Government announced that APR Energy had be awarded the contract and will supply and operate nine dual-fuel GE TM2500 aero derivative turbines with a total capacity of 276 megawatts.
+On 13 November, the SA Government announced that APR Energy had been awarded the contract and will supply and operate nine dual-fuel GE TM2500 aero derivative turbines with a total capacity of 276 megawatts.
 Initially, the generators will be located at two locations, Lonsdale and Elizabeth, and operate on diesel fuel over the next two summers.
 It will then be relocated to a permanent location at the southern end of the Bolivar Waste Water Treatment Plant and converted into a gas power plant, which is set to be operational at the site from summer 2019/20.

 Currently, the generators are owned by APR Energy and leased by the SA Government and already connected to the grid.
 The SA Government has indicated that it will purchase these assets as part of the SA Energy Plan to secure the State's energy supply with a government-owned gas power plant.

 The SA Government has stated that the total cost of the power plant is within the $550 million budgeted for the SA Energy Plan.

 Last reviewed: 17/08/2018